Rishton remediation project

 Completed works

-• Removal of wastes, clean-up and re-profiling of process plant area
+• Removal of waste and re-profiling of the former process plant area.

 Planned works